Geosciences, Pollution Prevention and Treatment

 • rural and urban hydraulics

-• sanitary or territorial technician (competitive examination)
+• sanitary or local government technician (through competitive examination)

 • water resource management, water quality